GER2011 : M for Murder: Crime, Law and Justice in Modern German Literature and Film

 The module will be partly taught in German, partly in English.
 The exam will be partly in German, partly in English.
 The essay will be in English.

 The module will take as its starting point the following questions: a) what can motivate criminal transgressions such as murders; b) how societies have been, and are responding, to such crimes and the people who committed them; c) what representations of serious crime in literature and film tell us about the values of society related to law, its transgression, justice and restitution of the social order disrupted by crime.

-The literary texts we will read include: Gerhart Hauptmann’s novella Bahnwärter Thiel (1888), Franz Kafka’s story “In der Strafkolonie” (1919), and Bertolt Brecht’s play Die Maßnahme (1930).
+The literary texts we will read are: Gerhart Hauptmann’s novella Bahnwärter Thiel (1888), Franz Kafka’s story “In der Strafkolonie” (1919), and Bertolt Brecht’s play Die Maßnahme (1930).

 We will compare and contrast the representations of crime and their motivations in these films and texts, exploring similarities and differences over time and across different socio-political contexts.